 In November 2010, the Company entered into convertible promissory notes with various investors for a total principal amount of \$1,892,274.
 These notes are collateralized by substantially all of the assets of the Company and bear interest at a compounded rate of 12% per annum with a maturity date in February 2012.
-At December 31, 2012, December 31, 2013, and March 31, 2014 (unaudited), accrued interest for these convertible promissory notes totaled \$551,653, \$861,605, and \$943,896, respectively.
+At December 31, 2012, December 31, 2013 and March 31, 2014 (unaudited), accrued interest for these convertible promissory notes totaled \$551,653, \$861,605 and \$943,896, respectively.
 In April, 2014, the Company amended the convertible note agreements to extend the maturity date to September 30, 2015 (see Note 14).
-The outstanding principal and interest is convertible into the type of equity securities sold by the Company in the next round of equity financing under certain conditions or into shares of Series C preferred stock.
-The number of shares issued from the conversion was to be determined by dividing the unpaid principal and accrued interest by (a) 75% of the price per share of preferred stock issued in such financing under certain conditions or (b), \$16.20 per share, if converted into the Series C preferred stock.
+The outstanding principal and interest is convertible into (1) the number of shares of the preferred stock sold by the Company in the next round of equity financing under certain conditions or (2) shares of Series C preferred stock.
+The number of shares issued from the conversion was to be determined by dividing the unpaid principal and accrued interest by 75% of the price per share of preferred stock issued in such financing, which would result in \$1.35 per share if converted into the Series C preferred stock.

 In connection with the November 2010 convertible notes, the Company issued a warrant for the purchase of preferred stock.
-The number of shares for which the warrant may be exercised is to be determined by dividing an amount equal to 25% of the unpaid principal by (a) 75% of the price per share of the equity securities issued in the next round of equity financing under certain conditions or (b) if converting into Series C preferred stock, \$16.20 per share.
-The exercise price for the warrant is 75% of the price per share of equity securities issued in such financing, or \$16.20 per share if converted into the Series C preferred stock.
+The number of shares issued for the warrant is to be determined by dividing the unpaid principal and accrued interest by (a) 75% of the price per share of the equity securities issued in the next round of equity financing under certain conditions or (b) if converting into Series C preferred stock, \$1.35 per share.
+The exercise price for the warrant is determined by dividing the unpaid principal by 75% of the price per share of common stock issued in such financing, or \$1.35 per share if converted into the Series C preferred stock.
 The warrants are immediately exercisable and will expire 10 years from the original issuance date.
 The estimated fair value of the warrants at issuance was determined to be \$387,941, which was recorded as a debt discount and amortized using the effective interest rate method over the term of the convertible notes.